LoopKit/LoopWorkspace/fastlane/testflight.md

 ### Modify scheduled building and synchronization

-You can modify the automation by creating and using some variables.
+You can modify the automation by creating and using repository variables.

-To configure the automated build more granularly involves creating up to two environment variables: `SCHEDULED_BUILD` and/or `SCHEDULED_SYNC`.
+To configure the automated build more granularly, create up to two repository variables: `SCHEDULED_BUILD` and/or `SCHEDULED_SYNC`.
 See [How to configure a variable](#how-to-configure-a-variable).

 Note that the weekly build actions will continue, but the actions are modified if one or more of these variables is set to false. **A successful Action Log will still appear, even if no automatic activity happens**.